-Australian households are gobbling up broadband data like never before, and internet service providers have responded to our demands with ‘unlimited data’ offerings to keep us satisfied.
-But not all unlimited broadband plans are as good as they sound.
+Australian households are gobbling up data like never before, and internet service providers have responded to our demands with ‘unlimited data’ offerings to keep us satisfied.
+But not all unlimited internet plans are as good as they sound.
 In this report, Canstar Blue looks at the best value unlimited broadband plans on offer, depending on which type of fixed line connection you have – ADSL2+, Naked DSL, cable or NBN.

 Before we go into detail, it’s important to say that unlimited data might not be for everyone.
 A great many households could comfortably get by with just 100GBs of data or less.
 It’s all about understanding your data usage and finding an appropriate internet plan that best matches your needs.
 If you’re not going to need an endless supply of data, then why pay for it?